The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 If your plan comes with prescription drug coverage, it may help pay for prescribed medications to treat a mental health condition.
 Check your plan’s formulary to find out what’s covered.

 Virtual visits may not replace all in-person or in-home sessions.
 But the technology has made this type of care easier for everyone to access.
-“Particularly when there are barriers to care, like transportation, connecting loved ones who are experiencing feelings of social isolation with a specialist in this way can be a really powerful solution,” says Christopher Ciano, president of Medicare at Aetna®.

 This benefit gives you access to fitness classes at gyms around the country, and on-demand classes you can do in your living room.
 Plus, a companion app that lets you set and track health goals.
 Besides getting your blood pumping, these workouts are also an opportunity to connect with friends in or out of class.